 Baitcasting reels ride above your rod, and unlike spinning alternatives, feature a spool that spins in the direction of the line’s travel.
 That cuts down on memory, and in the right hands, can provide superior casting.

-To cast, you hold the spool with your thumb and depress the spool release.
+To cast a baitcaster reel, you hold the spool with your thumb and depress the spool release.
 That frees the spool to spin, allowing you to cast simply by lifting your thumb.
 But for the inexperienced, that’s where the trouble starts!

 Two problems can start right there.
 As the lure flies through the air, it will inevitably slow--but the spool won’t automatically match that pace.
 And if more line begins to unfurl than you need, a terrible tangle can result.
 These bird’s nests are the bane of every baitcasting angler, and this will also happen if you don’t slow or stop the spool before your lure hits the water.